iboyko21/frontend-application-design/chapter4/README.md

 ### Create the Application Layout

-Inside the `layout` directory create three new files: `Header.jsx`, `Footer.jsx`, and `index.jsx`.
+Inside the `layout` directory create three new files: `Header.jsx`, `Footer.jsx`, and `MainLayout.jsx`.

-Inside `index.jsx` add the following code that will be the primary layout for the application.
+Inside `MainLayout.jsx` add the following code that will be the primary layout for the application.

 ```js
 import React from 'react';